|Nutritional Guidelines (per serving)|

 In a heavy saucepan, boil the sugar and water over medium-high heat, stirring constantly until the sugar dissolves and the syrup turns clear.

-Remove it from the heat and let it cool to about 110 F, or slightly more than lukewarm.
+Remove the pan from the heat and let the syrup cool to about 110 F, or slightly more than lukewarm.

 While the syrup cools, cut into the peaches end to end on both sides, then twist the halves in opposite directions to separate the flesh; remove the pits and set them aside for later use.